 Bachelor of Social Work (BSW)

-At UC, we believe that education for social work should challenge you to look inside to learn about yourself and then to look outside to find ways to be of service in the world.
+The Bachelor of Social Work program at the University of Cincinnati, will challenge you to look inside to learn about yourself and then to look outside to find ways to be of service in the world.

 At the end of your UC education, you will be prepared for entry-level, generalist social work practice, which means that you will have the knowledge and skills needed to work with individuals, families, groups, communities, and organizations in a variety of settings and can become licensed as a social worker in the state of Ohio after passing your licensing exam.